Superman: Doomed: Synopsis

-After two days, Superman goes to the asteroid belt and smashes as many asteroids as he can in order to vent his anger.
+After two days, Superman goes to the asteroid belt and smashes asteroids to vent his anger.
 Then, Supergirl comes to Superman and takes him to the other side of the galaxy.
 There, they find an alien colony established on a moon is about to be destroyed by an alien criminal known as Hakar.
 Superman reluctantly confronts Hakar, while the moon's inhabitants attempt to escape.
 Hakar explains he has a condition that causes him to consume all sorts of energy, including that of the moon's core.
 He gave the colonists enough time to evacuate the moon before he lost control of his hunger and destroyed the moon.
 Superman, exerting enough control over his new Doomsday powers, manages to stop the moon's debris from destroying the escape fleet.
 Hakar attempts to make peace with Superman, but Superdoom takes control of Superman again and brutally attacks Hakar.
 Meanwhile, Lana and Steel travel to space in order to confront whoever unleashed the coma infection on Smallville.
 Suddenly, they discover the infection has spread to Metropolis.
 Lana calls Lois to warn her, but realizes Lois is working for the one who released the infection, as she is the only one unaffected while everyone else in Metropolis has fallen into a coma.
 Then, Lana and Steel are intercepted by Cyborg Superman and Brainiac's invasion fleet.

 Superdoom intercepts Brainiac's ships and saves Lana and Steel.
 Back on Earth, Lois acquires a Brainiac-like shape and assembles an army of robots to construct a telepathic signal machine for Brainiac's arrival.
-Wonder Woman, having kept Metropolis safe after Superman left, attempts to reason with Lois but Lois assembles a suit of armor controlled by a psychic projection of John Corben to fight her.
+Wonder Woman, having kept Metropolis safe after Superman left, attempts to reason with Lois but Lois assembles a suit of armor controlled by a psychic projection of John Corben (Metallo) to fight her.
 After defeating Corben, Wonder Woman destroys the machine Lois was building, forcing Lois and Corben to escape.
 Meanwhile, Superdoom reaches Brainiac's fleet and confronts Cyborg Superman.

-After ripping Cyborg Superman's right arm off, SuperDoom goes to Earth and begins fighting Brainiac's forces alongside the Justice League.
-SuperDoom also burns the nanites inside Lois' body, freeing her from Brainiac's control, although she still retains her psychic powers.
+After ripping Cyborg Superman's right arm off, Superdoom goes to Earth and begins fighting Brainiac's forces alongside the Justice League.
+Superdoom also burns the nanites inside Lois' body, freeing her from Brainiac's control, although she still retains her psychic powers.
 Cyborg Superman reconstructs his right arm and oversees the construction of a massive space portal in the dark side of the moon.
 He also destroys Steel's ship, but Steel and Lana escape.
-Just as SuperDoom attacks Wonder Woman, Clark attempts to regain control of his body.
-The Justice League is able to purge all the Kryptonite from Earth's atmosphere and SuperDoom transforms back into Superman.
+Just as Superdoom attacks Wonder Woman, Clark attempts to regain control of his body.
+The Justice League is able to purge all the Kryptonite from Earth's atmosphere and Superdoom transforms back into Superman.
 The Justice League also takes down Brainiac's army.
 However, the portal in the moon opens and Brainiac's mothership arrives at Earth.